 JSIS A 302 Politics and Society of Western Europe

-Why do the Germans want stronger integration while the UK wants more autonomy from Brussels?
+Why do the Germans want stronger integration while the UK has decided that Brexit is the right political path?
 Why has Italy had almost 40 governments since 1945?
 Why has France established a ban on full-face veils in public?
 Even though European integration is a powerful motor for politics in Europe today, nation states, their political cultures, and their specific institutional arrangements remain central to the future of Europe.
 The current debate about the “re-nationalization” of politics during the Euro crisis speaks to the power of nation states in Europe.
 This seminar will introduce students to political systems and social transformations in major Western European Democracies since 1945.

 JSIS A 494 Gender and Citizenship in the Global North

 Citizenship in the democracies of the Global North is gendered.
 Gender arrangements are a key dimension of political participation, economic performance, civic engagement, and family structures.
 Persisting gender inequalities on both continents are a challenge that governments, businesses, and families address in different ways and with different priorities.
 Investigating gendered citizenship means assessing, among other things, the distribution of economic and political resources, of public voice, and of care work across European states and the US.
 This course introduces students to multiple approaches to gender equality, ranging from the liberal citizenship discourse and its policies in the United States to social democratic citizenship in Scandinavia and republican citizenship in France.

 JSIS A 494 Between Bonn and Berlin: German Transformatioin 1945 to Today